nazim-fs/gcp-ansible-setup/README.md

-# Infrastructure setup - GCP
+# Ansible setup - GCP

 ## Overview
 This repository contains the configurations and scripts used to set up and secure a CentOS 9 instance on Google Cloud Platform (GCP).
 The following steps were undertaken to ensure proper configuration, security, and access to the instance.